keegoid/linux-deploy-scripts/README.md

 #### Git remote

-If you didn't start by cloning an existing repository on GitHub, you'll need to add your remote origin URL:
+If you didn't start by cloning your repository on [GitHub][gh], for example if you used `git init` on your workstation, you'll need to add your remote origin URL:

 ```bash
 # HTTPS: